 The following report from a correspondent who travelled in the Monrovia area of Liberia in early 2012 provides more encouraging news.
 "Although it is just now beginning to recover from the devastating effects of two decades of civil war, Liberia has now stabilized, and it is safe for birders to begin venturing afield.
 Except in Monrovia, facilities (accommodations and restaurants) are very limited.
 But I was able to contact the Society for the Conservation of Nature in Liberia (SCNL) and spent several days in the field with a former staff member (now with UNDP) who is a trained bird guide."
 See the visiting page for further information.

 The purpose of this document is to provide a summary of Liberia and its birds for birders interested in the country and potentially planning a visit.
 The information has been put together from a number of sources and it is intended to add new information as it becomes available.
-As such, readers are welcome to submit contributions by e-mail to [email protected] and / or [email protected].
+As such, readers are welcome to submit contributions by e-mail to email@example.com and / or firstname.lastname@example.org.